marquesarthur/cronicas-rpg/class_fighter_dwarven_defender.md

 ## Hold the Line

-Beginning when you choose this archetype at **3rd level**, creatures provoke an opportunity attack from you when they move 5 feet or more while within your reach, and if you hit a creature with an opportunity attack, the target's speed is reduced to 0 until the end of the current turn.
+<i class="ra ra-round-shield "></i> Beginning when you choose this archetype at **3rd level**, creatures provoke an opportunity attack from you when they move 5 feet or more while within your reach, and if you hit a creature with an opportunity attack, the target's speed is reduced to 0 until the end of the current turn.

 ___

 ## Defensive Stance

-Starting at **3rd level**, you can spend your bonus action and take a defensive stance.
+<i class="ra ra-boot-stomp "></i> Starting at **3rd level**, you can spend your bonus action and take a defensive stance.
 When a dwarf defender adopts a defensive stance, they gain phenomenal strength and durability.
 While on defensive stance:

 * You have advantage on all Dexterity saving throws.